Shotbow/fudawiki-files/hanafuda/video-games/palm/koi-koi.md

   It's going to get harder and harder, but keep at it!

 - **First-draw game**
-  This is a game in which you hold 30 sentences each at the beginning, and when the game is over, you take a sentence from the loser.
+  This is a game in which you hold 30 sentences each at the beginning, and when the game is over, you take sentences from the loser.
 Goal is to reduce the opponent to 0 sentences.
 However, if the game is not won within 10 rounds, it is a draw.
 Try to beat your opponent as quickly as possible.

 - **Role-limited game**
   The winner is the first player to five rounds, with the only restriction being that the player must collect the specified yaku.
 Try to get a high score by playing high yaku.